mihaiolteanu/vuiet/README.md

 **vuiet-play-artist-similar** *artists*

     Play tracks from artists similar to ARTISTS.

+    If called directly, ARTISTS is a list of strings of the form '(artist1 artist2 etc.)

+    If called interactively, multiple artists can be provided in the minibuffer if they are sepparated by commas.

     Random tracks from random artists similar to one of the ARTISTS are played.
 The number of similar artists taken into account is equal to VUIET-ARTIST-SIMILAR-LIMIT and the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

 **vuiet-play-playing-artist-similar**

     Play tracks from artists similar to the playing artist.